gsern1/TWEB-GitHubExplorer-Heroku-Deploy/README.md

 ### Feature 1 : most starred repos

-List the repositories which recieved stars from the most users on GitHub.
+List the most starred repositories on GitHub.
+The data is fetched when the server starts and is stored in the MongoDB database.

 ### Feature 2 : repository commiters

 See every user who commited to the repository of your choice and the percentages of their contribution.

-See an historic of every request which were executed on feature 2.
+See an historic of every request which were executed on this feature

 ### Feature 3 : user's repositories